Skip to main content

 The regulatory landscape in China for hormonal therapies presents a unique set of considerations.
 Access to bioidentical hormones and specialized protocols, such as those involving Gonadorelin or specific peptides, may be different from Western standards.
 This can influence how hair-related side effects are managed.

 For instance, if 5-alpha reductase inhibitors are less commonly prescribed or available alongside TRT, patients and clinicians might have to rely more heavily on dose modulation of testosterone itself as the primary strategy to manage hair thinning, which may compromise the systemic benefits of the therapy.
-Furthermore, cultural beauty standards and the perception of can place a different emphasis on these outcomes, influencing patient priorities and treatment goals within the clinical consultation.
+Furthermore, cultural beauty standards and the perception of hair health can place a different emphasis on these outcomes, influencing patient priorities and treatment goals within the clinical consultation.

 Intrafollicular Steroidogenesis and the Role of Aromatase